 What are the common methods used to mitigate tax liability?

-It is common to include tax representation and warranties in the transaction documents.
+It is common to include representations and warranties and, depending on the transaction and the results of the due diligence, specific indemnities in relation to tax matters in the transaction documents.

 What fees are likely to be involved?